TinyGobby/Lean-Value-Tree-Visualisation/README.md

 ## Operating instructions
 ### Console App
 The console app produces a .html file containing the LVT visualisation from data provided in a json file.
-This is saved to C:\temp\LVT.html.
+This is saved to C:\temp\LVT.html and can be viewed in your browser.

 1) Clone the project from https://github.com/TinyGobby/Lean-Value-Tree-Visualisation.
 2) On the command line, navigate to the LVT folder within the project.